 Authorization: determining whether to grant or deny access to the resource

-Whether access is granted depends on what the policies about access are, who is trying to gain access, and perhaps some other conditions; such as whether the access itself needs to happen over a secure channel or what time of day it is.
+possible additional conditions, such as whether the access needs to happen over a secure channel or what time of day it is.

-AM relies on policies to reach authorization decisions, such as whether to grant or to deny access to a resource or grant or deny OAuth 2.0 scopes.
+AM relies on policies to reach authorization decisions, such as whether to grant or deny access to a resource, or to grant or deny OAuth 2.0 scopes.

 When you configure policy sets to protect resources, AM acts as the policy decision point (PDP), whereas AM web and Java agents act as policy enforcement points (PEP).
 In other words, an agent or other PEP takes responsibility only for enforcing a policy decision rendered by AM.
 When you configured applications and their policies in AM, you used AM as a policy administration point (PAP).